Open-Data-Product-Initiative/Standard-components/source/index.html.md

 # Standardized Extensions for Data Economy Specifications

 A library of standardized extentions to be used for example in Data Contracts and Data Product Sopecications.
+Solution vendors are invited to add extensions.